rishidas-04/rishidas-04.github.io/_pages/about.md

 ## Research Interests

-My research interests lie in core areas of numerical analysis and scientific computing, with a focus on the design and analysis of efficient numerical methods.
-In particular, I am interested in fast implementations and the development of robust preconditioning techniques for challenging problems.
+My research interests lie in numerical analysis and scientific computing, with a focus on the design, analysis, and efficient implementation of numerical methods for partial differential equations.
+In particular, I am interested in robust preconditioning, structure-preserving methods for multiphysics flow problems, and numerical methods for multiscale systems.

 During my PhD, I have primarily explored the following areas: